English Intern

 Click here to get a video clip about planning your stay with us!

-And here is the presentation for our welcome session with all necesassary information regarding the summer semester 2024 at our faculty.
+And here is the presentation for our welcome session with all necesassary information regarding the winter semester 2024/25 at our faculty.

-ORIENTATION DAYS AND WELCOME WEEK: SUMMER SEMESTER 2024
+ORIENTATION DAYS AND WELCOME WEEK: WINTER SEMESTER 2024/25

-Have a look at our FACT SHEET and the faculty broschure for incoming students.
+Have a look at our FACT SHEETand the PRESENTATION OF THE FACULTY.

-Check our FLYER FOR THE WELCOME WEEK in the summer semester 2024 (availabe in the third week of March 2024).
+Check our FLYER FOR THE WELCOME WEEK in the winter semester 2024/25 to get an orientation.

 TESTIMONIALS